 I know that traffic dips can be disheartening and frustrating, but again, now is not the time to roll over and give up.

-Just a simple list of 11 practical things you can do when your blog traffic drops because of current events.
-Because yes, it probably will drop, but it will also bounce back.
+Just a simple list of 11 practical things you can do when your blog traffic drops because of algorithm shifts and current events.

-You can NEVER go wrong with cleaning up old content and creating new highly optimized content, so if you’re lost and need a suggestion, that’s what I would suggest.
+You can NEVER go wrong with cleaning up old content and creating new highly optimized content, so if you’re lost and need a jump start, that’s what I would suggest.

 Hang in there, bloggers!